02 · Core Concepts

 resolved into a path/url/bytes inside the runner child process via theattachmentIdparameter, and the tool’s output is persisted and flows back.

-See 08 · Attachment System for details.
+See 09 · Attachment System for details.

-The Config Directory ~/.pi/agent
+The config directory ~/.pi/agent

 The source of credentials and defaults: